Katy on a Mission: Commercial performance

 "Katy on a Mission" debuted and peaked at number five on the UK Singles Chart issued on 4 September 2010.
-It was the second highest new entry of the week, behind Taio Cruz' "Dynamite" which debuted at number one.
+It was the second highest new entry of the week, behind Taio Cruz's "Dynamite" which debuted at number one.
 The single then dropped three places to number eight.
 It then spent four consecutive weeks at number eight and six consecutive weeks in the top ten.
 The song also topped the UK Dance Chart for two weeks, and the UK Indie Chart for three weeks.
 By 31 December, over 277,000 copies had been sold in the UK.

 Within the UK, "Katy on a Mission" debuted and peaked at number ten on the Scottish regional chart on 4 September 2010.
 It was the third highest new entry for that week, behind Taio Cruz's "Dynamite" and Brandon Flowers' "Crossfire".
 The single also peaked at number twenty-one on the European Hot 100 Singles chart.
 It debuted at number twenty-nine on Flemish Belgium's Ultratip chart issued on 2 October 2010.

 The song was covered by the Arctic Monkeys on BBC Radio 1's Live Lounge on 25 January 2012.